gabrielmcg/Docker-docs/ops/README.md

 <table cellpadding="4" cellspacing="0" summary="" id="verify-prereqs__verify-prereqs-table-conref" class="table" frame="void" border="1" rules="all"><caption><span class="tablecap"><span class="table--title-label">Table 3. </span>Summary of information required</span></caption><colgroup><col /><col /></colgroup><thead class="thead" style="text-align:left;">
 <tr class="row">
-<th class="entry nocellnorowborder" align="left" valign="top" id="d29e3038">Component </th>
+<th class="entry nocellnorowborder" align="left" valign="top" id="d29e3067">Component </th>
-<th class="entry nocellnorowborder" align="left" valign="top" id="d29e3041">Details </th>
+<th class="entry nocellnorowborder" align="left" valign="top" id="d29e3070">Details </th>
 </tr>
 </thead><tbody class="tbody">
 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">Virtual Infrastructure </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">Virtual Infrastructure </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">The FQDN of your vCenter server and the name of the Datacenter.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">The FQDN of your vCenter server and the name of the Datacenter.
 You
-will also need administrator credentials in order to create templates, and spin up virtual machines. </td>
+will also need administrator credentials in order to create templates and spin up virtual machines. </td>
 </tr>
 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">L3 Network requirements </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">L3 Network requirements </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">You will need one IP address for each and every VM configured in the
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">You will need one IP address for each and every VM configured in the
-Ansible inventory (see the section “Editing the inventory”).
-At the time of writing, the example inventory configures 14 virtual machines so you would need to allocate 14 IP addresses to use this example inventory.
+Ansible inventory (see the section <a class="xref" href="#edit-group-var">Configuring the solution components</a>).
+The recommended minimal deployment (Linux-only) configures 14 virtual machines so you would need to allocate 14 IP addresses to use this example inventory.
+If you have a hybrid environment with Windows workers, you will need to increase the allocation.
-Note that the Ansible playbooks do not support DHCP so you need static IP addresses.
+Note that <strong class="ph b">the Ansible playbooks do not support DHCP</strong> so you need static IP addresses.
 All the IPs should be in the same subnet.
 You will also have to specify the size of the subnet (for example /22 or /24) and the L3 gateway for this subnet. </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">DNS </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">DNS </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">You will need to know the IP addresses of your DNS server.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">You will need to know the IP addresses of your DNS server.
 In
 addition, all the VMs you configure in the inventory should have their names registered in DNS.
-In addition, you will need the domain name to use for configuring the virtual machines (such as <a class="xref" href="http://example.com/" target="_blank">example.com</a>)
+In addition, you will need to know the domain name to use for configuring the virtual machines (such as <code class="ph codeph">example.com</code>)
 </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">NTP Services </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">NTP Services </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">You need time services configured in your environment.
-The solution
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">You need time services configured in your environment.
+The deployed solution
-being deployed (including Docker) uses certificates and certificates are time sensitive.
-You will need the IP addresses of your time servers (NTP). </td>
+uses certificates that are time-sensitive.
+You will need to specify the IP addresses of your time servers (NTP). </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">RHEL Subscription </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">RHEL Subscription </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">A RHEL subscription is required to pull extra packages that are not
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">A RHEL subscription is required to pull extra packages that are not
 on the DVD. </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">Docker Prerequisites </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">Docker Prerequisites </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">You will need a URL for the official Docker EE software download and
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">You will need a URL for the official Docker EE software download and
 a license file.
 Refer to the Docker documentation to learn more about this URL and the licensing requirements at: <a class="xref" href="https://docs.docker.com/engine/installation/linux/docker-ee/rhel/" target="_blank">https://docs.docker.com/engine/installation/linux/docker-ee/rhel/</a>
 in the section entitled “Docker EE repository URL” </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3038 ">Proxy </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3067 ">Proxy </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3041 ">The playbooks pull the Docker packages from the Internet.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3070 ">The playbooks pull the Docker packages from the Internet.
 If your
 environment accesses the Internet through a proxy, you will need the details of the proxy including the fully qualified domain name and the port number. </td>
 </tr>

 </tbody></table>
 </div>